tigertop/arkoc.github.io/_posts/2016-10-11-IdentityServer3-with-Custom-Grant-flow-and-WIndows-Authentication.md

 `Install-Package IdentityServer3`

+Also we need `System.IdentityModel.Tokens.Jwt` to validate tokens in IdentityServer side.

+`Install-Package System.IdentityModel.Tokens.Jwt`

 Afther that we need our `Startup.cs` to configure our web app and `IdentityServer3`.
 Right Click On Project > Add > OWIN Startup Class.